 Internet hack: Set a bowl of ice water in front of stand/box fans for a simple way to very quickly cool the air.

 Run your bathroom exhaust fan when you shower, because obviously, you want that humid and hot air leaving your home entirely.
-Many people enjoy cooler showers and baths during warm weather too, and reducing the water temperature reduces that air temperature in your bathroom (plus cold showers are good for your health, your brain, and even your skin).
+Many people enjoy cooler showers and baths during warm weather too, and reducing the water temperature reduces that air temperature in your bathroom (plus, according to studies, cold showers are good for your health, your brain, and even your skin).

 Keeping your A/C’s fan clean and clear is also a must.
 If it has to work harder, it charges you for that overtime in the form of bills, and the same is true of your laundry dryer.
 Not only is keeping that lint trap clean and clear necessary to prevent fires, but the clearer the whole line, the more of that heat exits your house.
 If you check the lint trap every time, pat yourself on the back!
 But additionally, make sure to clean out the vent that lets air exit your home too – that can gain lint, hold heat inside your home, and catch on fire as well.
 (While you’re at it, clean out under your fridge and stove.
 Those heating elements when covered in dust trap heat and make the appliances work harder too.)